thorbjornmoeUiB/GEOF211_compendium/GEOF211_book/_build/html/_sources/Useful_calculus/Fourier_transforms.md

 Y(f)=\Delta t \sum_{-\infty}^\infty y_n e^{-i2\pi ft}
 $$ (eq:Fourier_transform)

 Here, the function $Y(f)$ represent energy as a function of the frequency $f$.
 If the signal consisted of just one pure sine wave, the graph of $Y(f)$ would contain a single spike at the frequency of this sine wave.
+For the superposition of the three waves in the example above, we get one spike for each of the frequencies 2, 5, and 10 cycles per second.

 ```{code-cell} ipython3
 :tags: ["hide-input"]